fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 Humphrey type CNC mills can been made in different materials.
 Some are entirely made from valchromat (wood particle board) others have valchromat beds with aluminium axis and gantries.

 ## Humphrey made entirely from wood
+Really fast to make (few days), less sturdy than aluminium.

   ![Wooden Humphrey at Bitraf](img/Hello_Wooden_Humphrey.jpg)